kyverno/website/content/en/docs/Installation/_index.md

 ### Webhooks

-Starting with Kyverno 1.5.0, the `mutatingWebhookConfiguration` and the `validatingWebhookConfiguration` resources are registered and managed dynamically based on the configured policies.
-Prior to 1.5.0, Kyverno uses a wildcard webhook that allowed it to receive admission requests for all resources.
-With the webhook auto-configuration feature, Kyverno now only receives admission requests for select resources, hence preventing unnecessary admission requests being forwarded to Kyverno.
+The `mutatingWebhookConfiguration` and the `validatingWebhookConfiguration` resources are registered and managed dynamically based on the configured policies.
+With Kyverno-managed webhooks, Kyverno only receives admission requests for the matching resources defined in the policies, thereby preventing unnecessary admission requests being forwarded to Kyverno.

 Additionally, the `failurePolicy` and `webhookTimeoutSeconds` [policy configuration options](/docs/writing-policies/policy-settings/) allow granular control of webhook settings.
 By default, policies will be configured to "fail-closed" (i.e. the admission request will fail if the webhook invocation has an unexpected error or a timeout) unless the `failurePolicy` is set to `Ignore`.

-This feature is enabled by default in 1.5.0+ but can be turned off by the flag `--autoUpdateWebhooks=false`.
+This feature is enabled by default but can be turned off by the flag `--autoUpdateWebhooks=false`.
 If disabled, Kyverno creates the default webhook configurations that forwards admission requests for all resources and with `FailurePolicy` set to `Ignore`.

 The `spec.failurePolicy` and `spec.webhookTimeoutSeconds` and [policy configuration fields](/docs/writing-policies/policy-settings/) allow per-policy settings which are automatically aggregated and used to register the required set of webhook configurations.

-Prior to 1.5.0, by default, the Kyverno webhook will process all API server requests for all Namespaces and the policy application was filtered using Resource Filters and Namespace Selectors discussed below.

 ### Resource Filters

 Resource filters are a way to instruct Kyverno which AdmissionReview requests sent by the API server to disregard.
 This is not the same ability as configuration of the webhook.
-The Kubernetes kinds that should be ignored by policies can be filtered by adding a ConfigMap in Namespace `kyverno` and specifying the resources to be filtered under `data.resourceFilters`.
+The Kubernetes kinds that should be ignored by policies can be filtered out by modifying the value of `data.resourceFilters` in the `kyverno` ConfigMap stored in Kyverno's Namespace.
 The default name of this ConfigMap is `kyverno` but can be changed by modifying the value of the environment variable `INIT_CONFIG` in the Kyverno deployment spec. `data.resourceFilters` must be a sequence of one or more `[<Kind>,<Namespace>,<Name>]` entries with `*` as a wildcard.
-Thus, an item `[Node,*,*]` means that admissions of kind `Node` in any namespace and with any name will be ignored.
+Thus, an item `[Secret,*,*]` means that admissions of kind `Secret` in any Namespace and with any name will be ignored.
 Wildcards are also supported in each of these sequences.
-For example, this sequence filters out kind `Pod` in namespace `foo-system` having names beginning with `redis`.
+For example, this sequence filters out kind `Pod` in Namespace `foo-system` having names beginning with `redis`.

 ```
 [Pod,foo-system,redis*]